edgio-docs/edgio-docs/guides/open_edge/index.md

 The top right part of the report contains controls for selecting services, a time frame, and a timezone.
 - Choose a service: HTTP, HTTPS, or All (HTTP and HTTPS).
 - Choose from pre-set time frames or choose custom date ranges in the drop-down menu.
 Click the **Apply** button on custom ranges.
 - Choose a timezone.
-The top five most commonly used timezones in the Control portal are at the top of the drop-down menu.
+The top five most commonly used timezones in the {{ PORTAL_CONTROL }} are at the top of the drop-down menu.
 Scroll down for additional time zones.

 The data in the tabs changes to reflect your choices.